Table of Contents

 Get all the details for doing business in Singapore with our guide

-Exempt private company vs. Private company
+What is the difference between Exempt private company vs. Private limited company?

 The comparison below summarises the main distinctions between EPC and Ptd.
 Lte.:

-Criteria | Exempt private company | Private Limited Company |
+| Criteria | Exempt private company (EPC) | Private Limited Company (Ptd.
+Lte.) |

-Shareholders | Maximum of 20 shareholders, all must be individuals. | Maximum of 50 shareholders, may include corporate entities. |
+| Shareholders | Maximum of 20 shareholders, all must be individuals. | Maximum of 50 shareholders, may include corporate entities. |

-Ownership structure | Restricted to natural persons only. | Allows both individuals and corporate shareholders. |
+| Ownership structure | Restricted to natural persons only. | Allows both individuals and corporate shareholders. |

-Audit requirement | Eligible for audit exemption if qualifying as a small company. | Generally subject to audit, unless qualifying as a small company. |
+| Audit requirement | Eligible for audit exemption if qualifying as a small company. | Generally subject to audit, unless qualifying as a small company. |

-Annual filing | Must file annual returns with ACRA, may follow simplified rules. | Must file annual returns with ACRA, often with stricter requirements. |
+| Annual filing | Must file annual returns with ACRA, may follow simplified rules. | Must file annual returns with ACRA, often with stricter requirements. |

-Transfer of shares | Transferable but may be limited by the company’s constitution. | Transferable, subject to provisions in the company’s constitution. |
+| Transfer of shares | Transferable but may be limited by the company’s constitution. | Transferable, subject to provisions in the company’s constitution. |

-Regulatory burden | Typically lighter due to exemptions available. | Typically heavier due to broader obligations. |
+| Regulatory burden | Typically lighter due to exemptions available. | Typically heavier due to broader obligations. |

 References: